rcya1/rcya1.github.io/_pages/about.md

 ## High School

-During high school, I participated in our school's math league, FIRST robotics team, and Science Olympiad team.
-Outside of school, I also participated in the USA Computing Olympiad.

-### Math League
+### Math Awards

+- USAMO qualifier in 2021
 - AIME qualifier in 2019, 2020, and 2021
-- USAMO qualifier in 2021
 - ARML 2019 - 3rd place in B division (member of Central Jersey B1 team)
 - ARML Local 2020 - Tied for 13th place individually
 - Helped write problems and solutions for the Hallow’s Eve Online Math Tournament (HEOMT)
-  - Sponsored by companies such as Wolfram, Jane Street, 1Password, and Maplesoft to offer over $1000 in prizes to ~100 participants
+  - Sponsored by companies such as Wolfram, Jane Street, and 1Password to offer over $1000 in prizes to ~100 participants

+### Competitive Programming Awards

-### USA Computing Olympiad
+- USA Computing Olympiad Platinum Division

-- Platinum division contestant
+- Qualified for Google Code Jam Round 2 in 2021

 ### FRC Robotics